tebri11/en-for-designers/03-aboutness/03-aboutness.md

 In the future, I would like to create my own mark called teb.r.i studio.
 Of course, I want to improve my skills by watching new trends.

 ## And my hobbies?
 Except for art my other hobbies are dancing, listening to music and playing games.
 I was a cheerleader 5 years ago, but the team fell apart.
-Now I am doing an American dance and shuffle dance.
+Now I am doing an American dance - shuffle dance.